stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 be, for legend tells of only one such twain.
 They were the changeless guardians of the Great Abyss, and these dark ruins were in truth primordial Sarkomand.

-  Carter&rsquo;s first act was to close and barricade the archway in the cliff with fallen blocks and odd debris that lay around.
-He wished no follower from Leng&rsquo;s hateful monastery, for along the way ahead would lurk enough of other dangers.
+  Carter's first act was to close and barricade the archway in the cliff with fallen blocks and odd debris that lay around.
+He wished no follower from Leng's hateful monastery, for along the way ahead would lurk enough of other dangers.
 Of how to get from Sarkomand to the peopled parts of dreamland he knew nothing at all; nor could he gain much by descending to the grottoes of the ghouls, since he knew they were no better informed than he.
 The three